 As invasive plant numbers surge, the task of control becomes more formidable and cost-intensive.
-However, inaction leads to ever-increasing numbers of exotic plants, threatening the forest's and salt marshes' long-term integrity.
+However, inaction leads to ever-increasing numbers of exotic plants, threatening the long-term integrity of the forest and salt marsh.
 With these considerations, it is recommended that control of the Town Forest's invasive plants continue as the number one management priority.